Apple AirPods Pro 2 vs. Samsung Galaxy Buds 2 Pro: Which earbuds are better? | CNN Underscored

 It’s easy to point out that the Galaxy Buds 2 Pro are best for Android users, while the AirPods Pro 2 are ideal for iPhone owners.
-But being each respective company’s flagship earbuds, they each have a lot of distinct benefits that go beyond simply how well they work with your phone.
-Wondering which one is for you?
-Let’s take a closer look.
+But as each respective company’s flagship earbuds, they each offer a set of features that could convince you to pick either of them up regardless of what kind of phone you have.

 AirPods Pro 2 vs. Galaxy Buds 2 Pro at a glance